zdravkov/kendo-docs/api/web/upload.md

 ##### e.files `Array`

 An array of the selected files.
+Each item of the array is an object with the following properties:

 *   name - the name of a selected file, including its extension
 *   extension - the file extension of a selected file, including the leading dot (i.e. ".jpg")